ifu-lobuntu/jbpm-nrp/jbpm-nrp-cfa/progress.md

 - counterToOwner
 - renegotiate
 - renege
+- accept new terms
 - withdraw
+- Migrate ConversationAct to TaskImpl
+- implement validation for conversationForActionRole (Any, Initiator,Owner,etc.)

 #2.
 To implement

-- Migrate ConversationAct to TaskImpl
 - Subclass CaseTaskWorkItemHandler to create ConversationForAction

 ConversationForAction workflow: